rootstrap/courier/README.md

 This request will respond with:

 - 404: When courier is unable to match the user with a user that followed a deep link recently
-- 200: JSON body response with the information of the request previoulsy done by the user.
+- 200: JSON body response with the information of the request previously done by the user.

 Sample response: